falgon/network-basal/README.md

 * ARP (Implementation in C++ refers to [this repository](https://github.com/falgon/arp_experiment))
 * ICMP
     * Link Layer (From Ethernet frame.
-Normally it is not necessary to send from the link layer, but I decided to create all of the Ether header, IP header and ICMP data for learning.)
+Normally it is not necessary to send from the link layer, but I decided to create all of the Ether header, IP header and ICMP data for learning)
     * Network Layer
 * Wake-On-Lan
 * Subnet calculation, derivation of default route gateway, etc.